sanjar91/OucHH/README.md

 ## Hardware/Software Requirements

 ### Hardware
+* OucHH hardware component designed by yours truly, Sanjar :)
+  * Here are the components used in the OucHH hardware:
-* SG90 servo motor
+    * SG90 servo motor: Frequency 50Hz, Power 4W, Voltage AC 4.8 V, Speed 0.1 sec/turn
-* Plastic prop arm
-* Raspberry Pi 3
+    * Plastic prop arm: This prop arm will be attached to the motor.
+When the motor starts the arm will rotate and continuously slap the user until the users stops the alarm
+    * Raspberry Pi 3:  Using an IFTTT webhook Raspberry Pi will receive alerts from mobile app and trigger the servo motor to turn on and rotate the prop arm
+* Android mobile phone to download and use the app.

 ### Software
+* OucHH mobile app(available on github repo)
-* Android Studio for application interface design and emulator
+* Android Studio for emulator (in case of not having an android phone)
 * GitHub to access application repository
-* Node-RED installed in Raspberry Pi

 ## Installation Directions